orxfun/orx-concurrent-bag/README.md

 [![orx-concurrent-bag crate](https://img.shields.io/crates/v/orx-concurrent-bag.svg)](https://crates.io/crates/orx-concurrent-bag)
 [![orx-concurrent-bag documentation](https://docs.rs/orx-concurrent-bag/badge.svg)](https://docs.rs/orx-concurrent-bag)

-An efficient, convenient and lightweight thread-safe grow-only collection, ideal for collecting results concurrently.
+An efficient, convenient and lightweight grow-only concurrent collection, ideal for collecting results concurrently.
 * **convenient**: the bag can be shared among threads simply as a shared reference, not even requiring `Arc`,
-* **efficient**: allows copy-free collecting which makes it performant especially when the type to be collected is not very small (please see the <a href="#section-benchmarks">benchmarks</a> section for tradeoffs and details),
-* **lightweight**: a minimalistic implementation.
+* **efficient**: for collecting results concurrently:
+  * rayon is significantly faster when the elements are small and there is an extreme load (no work at all among push calls);
+  * `ConcurrentBag` is starts to perform faster as elements or the computation in between push calls get larger (see <a href="#section-benchmarks">E. Benchmarks</a> for the experiments).
+* **lightweight**: due to the simplistic approach taken, it enables concurrent programs with smaller binary sizes.

 The bag preserves the order of elements with respect to the order the `push` method is called.